 2. Mezaton 1% 1 ml, dioxidine 1% 10 ml, aloe juice 1 ml, hydrocortisone 2.5% 2 ml.

-For children, as vasoconstrictor drops, you need to take a drug that is suitable for age.
-If the patient has already unsuccessfully used Galazolin for a long time, the doctor may include Nazivin in the prescription, instead of dioxidine, Miramistin.
+For children, as vasoconstrictor drops, you need to take an age-appropriate drug.
+If the patient has already used Galazolin for a long time without success, the doctor may include Nazivin in the prescription, instead of dioxidine - Miramistin.

-Sometimes otolaryngologists inject extracts of medicinal plants into complex nose drops: aloe juice, eucalyptus oil, pine oil, menthol and others.
-This is permissible provided that the patient has confirmed that he is not allergic to these components.
+Sometimes otolaryngologists add extracts to complex nasal drops. medicinal plants: aloe juice, eucalyptus oil, pine oil, menthol and others.
+This is acceptable provided that the patient has confirmed that he is not allergic to these components.

-Advantages of complex drops from the common cold:
+Advantages of complex drops for the common cold:

-1. The remedy is adapted for a specific patient and takes into account the neglect of the case, the form of his rhinitis and sensitivity to drugs.
+1. The product is adapted to the specific patient and takes into account the advanced state of the case, the form of the runny nose and sensitivity to medications.

 2. Relatively low cost of the manufactured drug.

-3. The use of components to which the patient is not allergic, which will reduce the likelihood of a negative effect.
+3. Using components to which the patient is not allergic will reduce the likelihood of a negative effect.

-Disadvantages of prescription drops in the treatment of the common cold:
+Disadvantages of prescription drops in treating a runny nose:

-1. These funds have not undergone clinical trials, so the doctor cannot know for sure about all possible side effects and contraindications, as well as the degree of their safety for children and adults.
+1. These funds did not pass clinical trials, therefore, the doctor cannot know exactly about all possible side effects and contraindications, as well as the degree of their safety for children and adults.

-2. Labor intensity of manufacture and inaccessibility in small towns.
+2. Labor-intensive manufacturing and inaccessibility in small towns.

-3. When making a home, there is a risk of overdose due to mistakes and inaccuracy.
+3. When making a home, there is a risk of overdose due to errors and carelessness.

 4. Some components have a systemic effect on the entire body.

-5. The individual components are not intended to be inserted into the nose.
+5. The individual components are not intended for administration into the nose.

-6. The possibility of the development of negative processes in the mucous membrane of the nasal sinuses is a change in pH, the state and functioning of cells.
+6. The possibility of the development of negative processes in the mucous membrane of the nasal sinuses is a change in pH, condition and functioning of cells.

 Negative consequences of taking complex drops: